-Clive, who is a part owner of Chilo Gorge Safari Lodge, has worked amongst the local Mahenye community for more than 40 years.
-Conflict between this community and wildlife escalated when they were expelled from Gonarezhou when it was declared a national park in 1975.
+Clive, who is a part-owner of Chilo Gorge Safari Lodge, has worked amongst the local Mahenye community for more than 40 years.
+The conflict between this community and wildlife escalated when they were expelled from Gonarezhou when it was declared a national park in 1975.
 Removal from their ancestral homeland led to a loss of that sense of ownership that is vital to keeping wildlife and ecosystems secure.
 They also lost their source of meat protein.
 Poaching was rife, as was human-wildlife conflict.
 Clive was requested by the government and local council members to intervene and find a solution.

 So, what do Gonarezhou elephants have in common with a fish with the shortest lifespan of all animals with a backbone – the turquoise killifish?
 This rather extraordinary story was told to me by Simon Capon, who manages business development in Gonarezhou, during a rather enjoyable exploration of a remote section in the north of the national park.

 So, the exquisitely-named turquoise killifish Nothobranchius furzeri lives in temporary pools of water in ephemeral river systems in some semi-arid areas of Mozambique and Zimbabwe.
-It lives for only about nine to 10 weeks before succumbing when the water dries up, and has the dubious distinction of reaching sexual maturity sooner than any other vertebrate species – at about 14 days.
+It lives for only about nine to 10 weeks before succumbing when the water dries up and has the dubious distinction of reaching sexual maturity sooner than any other vertebrate species – at about 14 days.
 This fish’s eggs are adapted to last until the next rainfall event – months or years hence.
 Simon explained that the fish migrates downstream when the water is flowing, a good thing for genetic diversity.
 But how does the fish migrate upstream, to retain its distribution?
 This is where elephants come into the picture.
-Simon told me that research is under way to confirm the theory that elephants are vectors (carriers) of the eggs in their skin folds as they wonder between mud wallows and tree rubs.
+Simon told me that research is under way to confirm the theory that elephants are vectors (carriers) of the eggs in their skin folds as they wander between mud wallows and tree rubs.
 Wow.
-Although not yet proven conclusively for this particular fish, this has been proven for other aquatic species in this area.
-So, this begs the obvious question – what is happening to this fish’s range and population now that elephant migration is severely restricted by human pressures?
+Although not yet proven conclusively for this particular fish, this has been established for other aquatic species in this area.
+So, this begs the obvious question – what is happening to this fish’s range and population now that human pressures severely restrict elephant migration?

 THE ENGINE DRIVING GONAREZHOU SUCCESS